-The application we used to test our system was the gene sequence similarity search tool, NCBI's nucleotide-nucleotide BLAST [42] - a representative independent-task application.
-The mobile agents started up a BLAST executable to perform the actual computation.
+The application we used to test our system was the gene sequence similarity search tool, NCBI's nucleotide-nucleotide BLAST [34]: an independent-task application.
 The task was to match a 256KB sequence against 320 data chunks, each of size 512KB.
 Each subtask was to match the sequence against one chunk.
-Chunks flow down the overlay tree whereas results flow up to the root.
-An agent cannot migrate during the execution of the BLAST code; since our experiments do not require strong mobility, this limitation is irrelevant to our measurements.

 All eighteen machines would have offered good performance as they all had fast connections to the Internet, high processor speeds and large memories.
 In order to obtain more heterogeneity in their performance, we introduced delays in the application code so that we could simulate the effect of slower machines and slower network connections.
 We divided the machines into fast, medium and slow categories by introducing delays in the application code.